 Driving after a stroke

-When it comes to strokes and driving, you only need to notify the DVLA if you’re still having problems one month later.
+You only need to notify the DVLA if you’re still having problems 1 month after having a stroke.

 Whether you need to notify the DVLA about your diabetes largely depends on what type of medication you’re on.